excellenteasy/bradypodion/CONTRIBUTOR_LICENSE_AGREEMENTS.md

     * [Sign Electronically](#sign-electronically)

 ## Individual Agreement
-Thank you for your interest in contributing to BradyPodion ("We" or "Us").
+Thank you for your interest in contributing to Bradypodion ("We" or "Us").
 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at https://bradypodion-clabot.herokuapp.com/form/BradyPodion/individual.
+To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at https://bradypodion-clabot.herokuapp.com/form/Bradypodion/individual.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 ### 1. Definitions
 **You** means the individual who Submits a Contribution to Us.